zalmoxes-laran/ExtendedMatrix-doc/docs/connectors.rst

 * When connecting an Extractor Node to a Document Node, it's processed as an "extracted_from" relationship
 * When connecting a Combiner Node to an Extractor Node, it's managed as a "combines" relationship

 This internal differentiation allows s3dgraphy to maintain appropriate validation rules and processing logic while presenting a simplified connection model to users.
+The user has to do nothing, s3Dgrapy will take care of everything :-)

 Swimlanes and Groups in the Multi-Knowledge Graph (MKG)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~